 When Michael found TeamSupport, he was sold on what was "under the hood" of the solution.
 The ability to customize everything they couldn't in Freshdesk, especially in many areas of self-service, was a major selling point.
 He leveraged TeamSupport to create a unique self-service experience to match the needs of his B2B customers,

 Another major selling point was being able to configure TeamSupport at both the contact and customer level.
 Freshdesk, with their B2C roots, only offered these configurations at the contact level.
-What sounds like a small difference on paper resulted in a major improvement in the way Panamplify communicated with and monitored customers.
+What sounds like a small customer management difference on paper resulted in a major improvement in the way Panamplify communicated with and monitored customers.

 Switching to TeamSupport also introduced Panamplify to support technology they didn't have an immediate need for but now utilize because it's included in the software.
 For example, they didn't have a Knowledge Base with Freshdesk, but created one in TeamSupport because of how easy it is for them to take tickets and turn them into Knowledge Base articles.

-The Panamplify and TeamSupport story is a great testament of why it matters to keep the focus on B2B support needs while evaluating software solutions.
+The Panamplify and TeamSupport story is a great testament of why it matters to keep the focus on B2B customer support needs while evaluating software solutions.
 Working within a software framework built for B2C as a B2B company is doable.
 However, it doesn't enable companies to provide anywhere close to the same level of customer experience as a solution that was built for the B2B industry from day one.
 The B2B focus of TeamSupport has been a game changer for Panamplify and the relationships they are creating with their customers.